The Chicest Floor Seating & How to Master the Look

 In keeping with the Japanese traditional floor seating design, straw Mahao-style knitted cushions exceed the typical comfort quotient and yield dual utility with both indoor and outdoor use.
-The natural appearance of these cushions adds elevated texture while the sturdy seat provides support for the lower back and tailbone.
+Furthermore, the natural appearance of these cushions adds elevated texture while the sturdy seat provides support for the lower back and tailbone.

-If a hint of Boho style is in order, a Moroccan wedding pouf, made from traditional Moroccan wedding blankets in a neutral cream color, delivers an easy-breezy mood in a chicly-Haute package.
+If a hint of Boho style is in order, a Moroccan wedding pouf, made from traditional Moroccan wedding blankets in a neutral cream color, delivers an easy-breezy mood in an haute, chic package.

 Naturally, a living room or family room meant for gathering is perfect for floor seating.
 First, it’s one way to add more seating to accommodate even more guests.
 But ultimately it also sends a relaxed, chill vibe in the chicest of homes.

 Ultimately, getting close to the ground can be good for us.
 So outdoor floor seating is an obvious place for unconventional seating.